GertKanter/testit/testit_tutorials/README.md

 #### Dependencies
 You need to have [Docker](https://www.docker.com/) installed for this tutorial.
 #### Turtlebot docker image
 You need to have both SUT (System Under Test) and TestIt Turtlebot docker images installed on your machine.
-To do that we use
+These can be pulled from Docker Hub but also can be built locally.
+To build the images locally we can use a script
 ```
 rosrun testit_tutorials build_turtlebot_docker_containers.sh
 ```